Skip to content

 • Returns: pyagrum.Tensor : a copy of the Potential with the same variables as p.

-Write a text representation of object to the system clipboard.
-This can be pasted into spreadsheet, for instance.
+Write a text representation of the tensor to the system clipboard.

 Render object to a LaTeX tabular.